Dr. Michael Delahoyde

 (Ward 105; Anderson 79-80):

-April 26, 1575 -- When spring allowed for a crossing of the Alps, Oxford left Strasburg; he probably stopped near Milan, by canal and rivers to Verona, and later in the month he reached Padua.
+April 26, 1575 -- When spring allowed for a crossing of the Alps, Oxford left Strasburg; he either stopped near Milan or avoided it, entering Italy through the Brenner Pass, and then by canal and rivers to Verona, and later in the month he reached Padua.

-Mid-May he reached Venice, whose theatrical season lasted to July.
+Mid-May he reached Venice (a letter by Richard Shelley), whose theatrical season lasted to July.

 A letter-writer detached from Oxford's group doesn't now know if he went to Greece or is still in Italy.
 "No ... records have been discovered detailing de Vere's movements during the summer of 1575."
 So Anderson suspects he did go to Greece in the summer (Anderson 85ff).